distrochooser/distrochooser/doc/tools/README.md

 3. `translate-import.py` reads the `*_keys.txt` and `*_import.txt` files and merges them with json files from the translations, replacing all english values.
 4. Copy the new *.json files into the locales folder
 5. Restart the server

+# Readme generation

+- Use `yarn add` inside of `readme-generation` to install dependencies
+- Use `yarn c:add` to add a contributor
+- Use `yarn c:generate` to generate the intermediate README.md
+- Use `yarn c:publish` to copy the intermediate README.md to the repo root